popslovesmusic/Medical_image_analysis/cognitive-research-hub/core/src/diagnostics/spec.md

-diagnostics/spec.md
+# Module: core/src/diagnostics/
-Module: core/src/diagnostics/
+# Spec Version: 1.1 (Aligned with canonical roadmap)
-Purpose
+# Purpose

 The Diagnostics module provides deterministic self-assessment and fault detection for the Chromatic Core.
 It continuously monitors coherence, spectral balance, and energy conservation across color–sound conversion and learning cycles.
 Its goal is quantitative self-validation — ensuring all bridge, dream, and tensor modules maintain coherence and reversibility over time.

-Scope
+# Scope
 Layer	Responsibility
 Metrics	Real-time tracking of spectral and chromatic deltas (ΔH, ΔS, ΔL, ΔE).
 Visual Diagnostics	Generates human-readable plots of tensor stability, gradient fields, and spectral drift.
-Continuity Control Hooks	Connects with Phase 6C/6D modules to update the trend and classification predictors.
+Continuity Control Hooks	Connects with **Phase 3** modules to update the trend and classification predictors.
 Reporting Interface	Writes results to the Chronicle system for long-term analysis and phase validation.
 Subsystems